Skip to main content

 Sourcing palm oil sustainably is a crucial focus of our responsible sourcing approach.

-Palm oil has been a part of human consumption for thousands of years, and it is a quality ingredient that enhances our products’ rich taste and texture while prolonging the shelf life.
 Over 40 countries produce palm oil, with Malaysia and Indonesia accounting for around 85% of global production.

 One of the challenges of sourcing palm oil is that when it is not sourced sustainably, harvesting methods can have a negative impact on biodiversity protection.
-Unsustainably sourced palm oil can contribute significantly to changes in land use, along with the use of chemicals in tropical forests and other species-rich habitats, leading to deforestation.
+Unsustainably sourced palm oil can contribute significantly to changes in land use along with the use of chemicals in tropical forests and other species-rich habitats, leading to deforestation.
 Social issues are also involved, along with the difficulty of tracing palm oil back to its source.
 In addition, the land rights of indigenous communities are often not recognised, and land clearance by oil palm companies can displace rural farmers.

 Our main palm oil map sourcing areas